beudbeud/etherpadlite_ynh/doc/DISCLAIMER.md

 This version of Etherpad is installed without plugins and uses Redis as database.
 Be aware, Redis database backup and restore is not fully implemented.

-If you want to install Etherpad with pugins and mysql database: https://github.com/YunoHost-Apps/etherpad_mypads_ynh",
+If you want to install Etherpad with plugins and mysql database: https://github.com/YunoHost-Apps/etherpad_mypads_ynh",

 ## Configuration